Phenomenal Yet Puzzling: Testing Inductive Reasoning Capabilities of Language Models with Hypothesis Refinement: Additional Results

-We show comparisons between symbolic interpreters and LMs as interpreters for rule application using other models (GPT-3.5 and Claude-2) in Table~\ref{tab:models_rule_application}.
+Similar to experiments in \S\ref{sec:analysis}, we show the comparisons between symbolic interpreters and LMs as interpreters for rule application using other models in Table~\ref{tab:models_rule_application}.
 We show results on varying example distribution using different models and configurations in Table~\ref{tab:models_noisiness} and Table~\ref{tab:models_familiarity}.
+All results remain consistent with the findings in the main experiments.